SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

 * use a radial annotator to add an asserted distibution
 * use a radial annotator to add citation topics
 * use a radial annotator to add common names
-* be familiar with a number of the commonly used icons (`Radial annotator`, `Otu radial`, `Otu navigator`)
+* be familiar with a number of the commonly used icons (`Radial annotator`, `OTU radial`, `OTU navigator`)

 In addition there is help here in the `Addendum` on how to configure various baseline project data, for example `biological relationships` (things like "parasitoid / host"), `topics` (like "Biological control" in the context of a paper and taxon), `biocuration classes` (things like sex, lifestage, etc.).

 ## Assumptions

+* _Various steps here assume you are using a Species File Group sandbox instances that are populated with source, and nomenclature data derived from the Universal Chalcidoidea database.
+If you are not sure whether this is the case we suggest reading through the whole exercise to get a general understanding of the process, then seeing if you can adapt yourself through the exercise as needed._
 * It is often more efficient to do one thing at a time for a set of data.
 Here we break this rule various times, for example we may want to gather 40 references and then just capture the reference data, then move to capturing one aspect of the data for each paper, then move to the next aspect.
-We might also be able to take advantage of bulk processing or other services, again this exercise ignores these paths.
+We might also be able to take advantage of bulk processing or other services.
+Again this exercise ignores these paths.
 * We assume the reader knows that the circular icons on the right of the screen are slideouts, and they know the name of each slideout (but not necessarily how they are used).
 * We assume the reader is familiar with the mechanism to favourite tasks and data cards in the TaxonWorks hub.
 * We assume you have the following cards on your hub Favorites tab:
   - *Tasks*
     - Browse nomenclature
-    - Browse sources
     - New taxon name
-    - New source
-    - Find sources
     - Source hub
-  - *Data*
-    - Controlled vocabulary terms
+    - Manage controlled vocabulary terms

 ## Gotchas

 * Someone might have done the exercise in the sandbox project already!
 If so we recommend pretending that the they haven't, and simply append or change letters to the taxon names, or other values in question.
 * TaxonWorks is only officially supported on Firefox and Chrome.
-* _As a technical note this was written for TaxonWorks post commit #f081228fb._
+* _As a technical note this was written for TaxonWorks post commit [1a36d3b](https://github.com/SpeciesFileGroup/taxonworks/tree/1a36d3b)._

 ## Tips